inderrai/demo_testing/README.md

-#create a new repository on the command line.
+#inder##create a new repository on the command line.

 echo "# inderrai" >> README.md
 git init